bmarsh9/agent7/README.md

 + Make it easier to write custom Insights
 + Explore possibility of a Linux based agent as well
 + Distributed network scanner with the agents

+### Considerations for anything more than testing
++ You will need to run the RabbitMQ service if you are using more than 2-3 agents to handle the load.
++ By default, the agent does NOT verify the server certificate before sending the data via TLS.
++ By default, Nginx (which fronts the app) uses a preconfigured private/public key for TLS.